dyuan2001/TftTournamentBot/tournamentFlow.md

   - `tm makeround`: Starts with settings specified for round.
 Prints out settings for that round for "are you sure?".
 Admin
   - `tm deleteround`: Deletes a round and goes back to phase 3.
 Does not reset the number "are you sure? like really sure".
 Really shouldn't be used.
 Admin
   - `tm remakelobbies`: Remakes the lobbies with the specified settings.
 Admin // CAN'T USE AFTER PHASE 3
-  - `tm addplayer`: Adds player to a particular lobby.
-Must not be in a lobby already (marks in user info as present).
-Admin
+  - `tm move`: Moves player to a particular lobby and removes from previous lobby if applicable.
-  - `tm removeplayer`: Removes player from a particular lobby.
-Must be in that lobby.
 Admin
   - `tm addcoordinator`: Add an individual as a coordinator for their lobby.
 Admin.
   - `tm removecoordinator`: Remove an individual as a coordinator for their lobby.
 Admin.
   - `tm roundinfo`: Shows settings for round, description, and general points distribution.